jpzs444/jpzs444/README.md

 #
 🌱 I’m currently learning **Flexbox**.
 👋 I’m looking to collaborate with **students and experienced developers**.
-🤔 I’m looking for help with **creating responsive websites and layouts with CSS Grid and Flexbox**.
+🤔 I’m looking for help with **creating responsive websites and layouts with CSS Grid**.
 👦 Pronouns: **he/him**
 📫 Discord: **jpx#5038**
 #